holmesv3/nitf-rs/README.md

 - Finish implementing version 2.1 reading (maybe writing)
   - Verify header/subheader field entries (see [`NitfField`](https://docs.rs/nitf-rs/0.1.4/nitf_rs/nitf_2_1/types/struct.NitfField.html))
   - Implement logic for various header/subheader inputs
-      - For example, return data from an image segment as an array with the appropriate format (right now only `Complex32` supported)
+      - For example, return data from an image segment as an array with the appropriate format (right now only two-channel complex float supported supported)
 - Expand with features for various applications of the standard (SICD as a first step)